Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 Why the Smart City?

-The transformation of cities into “Smart” cities (or ingelligent city) is now known to all citizens.
+The transformation of cities into “Smart” cities is now common knowledge.
 By Smart City, everyone means “data” or “innovations”.
-Indeed, it is the development of interconnected systems capable of optimizing (data) flows to generate better efficiency: water or electricity consumption, traffic analysis, building management, etc.
+In fact, it’s the development of interconnected systems capable of optimizing (data) flows to generate greater efficiency: water or electricity consumption, traffic analysis, building management…

-The primary challenge today remains to improve the quality of life of smart city players through technology and innovation, while respecting the environment while being aware that the smart city has its advantages and limitations.
+The overriding challenge today remains to improve the quality of life of smart city stakeholders through technology and innovation, while respecting the environment and recognizing that the smart city has its advantages and limitations.

 Because today, cities represent 2% of the earth’s surface, but also 80% of global CO2 emissions and 75% of global energy consumption.
-These observations multiply the challenges of smart and connected cities and must take into account the lessons of the Internet of Things, particularly in terms of sustainable development and resource management: energy, water, lighting, networks, etc.
+These facts multiply the challenges facing smart, connected cities, and they must take into account the lessons learned from the Internet of Things (IoT), particularly in terms of sustainable development and resource management: energy, water, lighting, networks…

 What are the 6 pillars of the Smart City?